-The AAA auto club opposes lane-splitting and its clubs have helped defeat proposals in Georgia, Hawaii and Texas.
+The AAA auto club opposes lane-splitting and its clubs have helped defeat proposals in some other states.

 Richard Romer, AAA’s state relations manager, said that automobile and truck drivers who are not expecting to be passed by a vehicle traveling between lanes may sideswipe a motorcycle or turn into its path.